-This is the privacy notice of The Original Alternative Ltd. In this document, “we”, “our”, or “us” refer to The Original Alternative.
+This is the privacy notice of Greenleaf Processing Limited (trading as CBD Brothers Ltd).
+In this document, “we”, “our”, or “us” refer to CBD Brothers Ltd.

 Our registered office is at:

 Gascoyne House, Fornham All Saints, Bury St. Edmunds, IP28 6JY.

 This privacy notice aims to inform you about how we collect and process any information that we collect from you, or that you provide to us.
 It covers information that could identify you (“personal information”) and information that could not.
 In the context of the law and this notice, “process” means collect, store, transfer, use or otherwise act on information.
 It tells you about your privacy rights and how the law protects you.

 We are committed to protecting your privacy and the confidentiality of your personal information.
 Our policy is not just an exercise in complying with the law, but a continuation of our respect for you and your personal information.

 We undertake to preserve the confidentiality of all information you provide to us, and hope that you reciprocate.

 Our policy complies with the Data Protection Act 2018 (Act) accordingly incorporating the EU General Data Protection Regulation (GDPR).

 The law requires us to tell you about your rights and our obligations to you in regard to the processing and control of your personal data.

 Except as set out below, we do not share, or sell, or disclose to a third party, any information collected through our website.